Chicago (musical): History

 Watkins' sensational columns documenting these trials proved so popular that she wrote a play based on them.
 The show received both good box-office sales and newspaper notices and was mounted on Broadway in 1926, running 172 performances.
 Cecil B. DeMille produced a silent film version, Chicago (1927), starring former Mack Sennett bathing beauty Phyllis Haver as Roxie Hart.
 It was later remade as Roxie Hart (1942) starring Ginger Rogers, but in this version, Roxie was accused of murder without having really committed it, due to content restrictions on Hollywood films of the era.

 In the 1960s, Gwen Verdon read the play and asked her husband, Bob Fosse, about the possibility of creating a musical adaptation.
-Fosse approached playwright Watkins numerous times to buy the rights, but she repeatedly declined; by this point she may have regretted that Annan and Gaertner had been allowed to walk free, and that her treatment of them should not be glamorized.
+Fosse approached playwright Watkins numerous times to buy the rights, but she repeatedly declined; historian Kevin Boyd Grubb has speculated that, by this point, Watkins may have regretted Annan and Gaertner's acquittals, and felt that her treatment of them should not be glamorized.
 Nonetheless, upon her death in 1969, her estate sold the rights to producer Richard Fryer, Verdon, and Fosse.
 John Kander and Fred Ebb began work on the musical score, modeling each number on a traditional vaudeville number or a vaudeville performer.
-This format made explicit the show's comparison between "justice", "show-business", and contemporary society.
+This format made explicit the show's comparison between "justice", "show business", and contemporary society.
 Ebb and Fosse penned the book of the musical, and Fosse also directed and choreographed.